 Individual hotels and hotel groups can provide added value through a connected guest experience which offers integrated services such as mobile/online check-in and check-out, registration apps, keyless room entry, customer loyalty programmes, and pre-arrival emails which facilitate upselling opportunities such as advance booking of car parking, restaurants, spa treatments and other facilities.

 There is no reason why a guest should not, while on their way from the airport, be able to use their phone to complete registration, check-in, receive a digital pass which provides keyless access to their room, and book a facial.

-The technology exists, and the data demonstrates such features build brand awareness and increase revenue, not least because such connected guest experiences can only be provided when booking direct with a hotel and not when doing so through an online travel agency (OTA) such as booking.com.
+The technology exists, and the data demonstrates that such features build brand awareness and increase revenue.
+That's not least because such connected guest experiences can only be provided when booking directly with a hotel, not when doing so through an online travel agency (OTA), such as booking.com.

-More than ever, hotels will the additional revenue direct bookings provide.
-Technology holds the key to this and their recovery.
+More than ever, hotels will need the additional revenue that direct bookings provide.
+Technology holds the key to this and to their recovery.

 Introducing contactless online check-in and online check-out to your hotel is something we at P3 can help with.
 Click here and book your demo.